Set yourself apart

 One additional IS&T course or ERP course (at the 2000-level or above) must also be taken.

-Application form (PDF) - submit form when the courses for the minor are completed or are in progress
+Information Science and Technology (PDF) - submit form when the courses for the minor are completed or are in progress

 This minor is designed to prepare students to be the leaders of the future, by enabling them to manage through the use of technology.
 Understanding technology is becoming ever more critical in business as a tool used by efficient and effective managers.
 These leaders not only understand the managerial process and how to inspire others, but also know how to harness technology to expedite the process.
 The minor incorporates management theories, technological savvy, and leadership skills to create a student who is ready for the challenges of a fast-paced managerial position.